-- Waterproof Design Complies with JIS4 water-resistant standards, which means the radio is resistant to damage from rain or splashing water. - · Large, dot matrix display - Advanced DSC Class D functions, including Test Calling - Memory scan mode Lets you save channels to memory and monitor them in quick succession. - Transmitter Power Level Select Lets you boost the transmitter power from 1 watt to 25 watts for added transmission distance. - Battery level display and tone Sounds an alert tone if the battery voltage goes too high or too low. - Triple Watch Operation Checks the Coast Guard Distress/Hailing channels 16 and 9 in the background. - All marine VHF channels for the U.S., Canada, and international waters - National Oceanic and Atmospheric Administration (NOAA) weather channel watch -Sounds a warning tone when a hazard alert is issued for your area.
+- Submersible Design Complies with JIS8 water-resistant standards, which means the radio can be submerged in 1.5 meter of water for 30 minutes without damage. - Large, dot matrix display - Advanced DSC Class D functions, including Test Calling - Channel select buttons on the microphone - Memory scan mode Lets you save channels to memory and monitor them in quick succession. - Transmitter Power Level Select Lets you boost the transmitter power from 1 watt to 25 watts for added transmission distance. - Battery level display and tone Sounds an alert tone if the battery voltage goes too high or too low. - Triple Watch Operation Checks the Coast Guard Distress/Hailing channels 16 and 9 in the background. - All marine VHF channels for the U.S., Canada, and international waters - National Oceanic and Atmospheric Administration (NOAA) weather channel watch Sounds a warning tone when a hazard alert is issued for your area.